Home Heat Pump Guide

 Which is better for flats?

 For flats where an air source heat pump cannot be installed externally, infrared panels may be one of the few low-carbon options available.
-However, some flats can accommodate air source heat pumps with landlord or freeholder permission, and shared ground-loop systems are becoming more common in new developments.
+However, some flats can accommodate air source heat pumps with landlord or freeholder permission.